An Efficient Multitask Neural Network for Face Alignment, Head Pose Estimation and Face Tracking: Experiments

 \subsubsection{Alignment Branch}

-The alignment branch consists of several pivotal modules, such as utilizing low-level features, multiview block and CoordConv.
-In order to study the effectiveness of the modules, we set a baseline as a model which regresses facial landmarks directly from the last layer of the backbone network, and then we compare it with other models consist of these modules.
+The alignment branch consists of several pivotal modules: the structural information at low-level, multiview block and CoordConv.
+We compare a baseline with several models that consist of these modules.
+The baseline is set as a model that regresses facial landmarks directly from the last layer of the backbone.
 The evaluation results on WFLW are shown in Table 7.

-We observe 3.74\% and 17.51\% improvement respectively in NME and FR@0.1 after introducing the structural information of face into CNN by low-level features.
-It illustrates the structural information in low-level features is essential to face alignment.
-Then, CoordConv also has a significant effect on improving facial alignment accuracy and it does not sacrifice the real-time speed.
-NME and FR decrease by 3.57\% and 16.62\% respectively after adopting CoordConv.
+We observe 3.74\% and 17.51\% improvement respectively in NME and FR$_{0.1}$ by introducing the structural information into CNN.
+It illustrates that the structural information of low-level features is essential to face alignment.
+Then, CoordConv also improves the performance of face alignment significantly by providing spatial information for ATPN.
+Without adding much computational complexity, NME and FR are reduced by 3.57\% and 16.62\% respectively.
 Finally, the improvement brought by multiview block is not as significant as others, although it obtains the largest number of parameters.
-This suggests that increasing parameters in network cannot enhance the network's performance efficiently.
+It suggests that increasing parameters in network cannot improve the performance effectively.